alexis-moins/dot/README.md

   dot --version | -v

 Commands:
   help        Show help about a command link        Create a link to the dot script unlink      Remove the link to the dot script update      Update dot to the latest version env         Show environment information dir         Show dotfiles directory

 Dotfiles Commands:
-  clone     Clone a remote git dotfiles repository edit      Edit your dotfiles sync      Update your dotfiles to the latest commit install   Install dotfiles using symbolic links clear     Remove symbolic links from /Users/alexis status    Show the status of your dotfiles stage     Stage files for committing later restore   Unstage files list      List files from your dotfiles diff      Show diff with last commit
+  init        Initialize a dotfiles repository or clone one edit        Edit your dotfiles sync        Update your dotfiles to the latest commit install     Install dotfiles using symbolic links uninstall   Remove symbolic links from /Users/alexis status      Show the status of your dotfiles stage       Stage files for committing later unstage     Unstage files restore     Restore unstaged files to their previous state list        List files from your dotfiles diff        Show diff with last commit filter      Filter files from your dotfiles commit      Commit changes cd          Navigate to your dotfiles in a new shell

 Options:
   --help, -h